-John and close friends were Joan's passions.
-Throughout her successful career as a pioneer in computer science in California's Bay Area, to her active retirement in Whatcom County since 1990, Joan generously supported organizations dedicated to conservation and preservation of the natural world.
+organizations dedicated to conservation and preservation Whatcom County since 1990, Joan generously supported ohn and close friends were loan's passions.
+Throughout her successful career as a pioneer in computer science in California's Bay Area, to her active retirement in of the natural world.